 As before, it suffices to ensure that this failure probability is at most $1/3$ since this allows us to boost the success probability to at least $1 - \delta$ using only $O \lb \log \lb 1/\delta \rb \rb$ samples.
 We have that $P \lb f(\bx'_t) \geq \epsilon \rb \leq 1/3$ if

 Note that

 which implies that

 Let $\mu^2 \alpha_{A_H'}$ be the block-encoding constant of the discretized version of $A_H'$ as defined in Eq.~\eqref{new_friction_ham}.
-Given that the Hamiltonian in Eq.~\eqref{new_friction_ham} has essentially the same form as the friction Hamiltonian in Def.~\ref{def:friction_ham}, we can simply port over the complexity results from Theorem~\ref{thm:main}, assuming that the discretization errors are sufficiently small.
-Following the same analysis as in the proof of Theorem~\ref{thm:main}, we thus conclude that we can approximate the optimal value of $f$ within error $\epsilon$ with probability at least $1-\delta$ using
+Given that the Hamiltonian in Eq.~\eqref{new_friction_ham} has essentially the same form as the friction Hamiltonian in Def.~\ref{def:friction_ham}, we can port over the complexity results from Theorem~\ref{thm:main}, assuming that the discretization errors are sufficiently small.
+Following the same analysis as in the proof of Theorem~\ref{thm:main}, we thus conclude that we should be able to approximate the optimal value of $f$ within error $\epsilon$ with probability at least $1-\delta$ using

 queries to the phase oracle $O_f^{(p)}$ where we used the fact that